 more uniform soils.
 The difference is the Wisconsin Glacier which receded about

 10,000 years ago.
-What is known as the “Des Moines Lobe”, of the glacier, in
+What is known as the “Des Moines Lobe”, of the glacier, in figure 1,

-of the northwest quadrant of Iowa, just to the right of the words "Iowa Plains".
+quadrant of Iowa, just to the right of the words "Iowa Plains".
 One farm is in the

 Lobe of the Wisconsin Glacier.

 Of geological significance is the fact that during the Wisconsin glaciation the

 flow of the Little Sioux was changed from southeast toward the Mississippi River